 "This a curve treadmill, which means it is self-propelled and the resistance and belt speed are a direct result of the force provided — aka the speed someone is running," Becourtney says.
 "This is great for pushing your limits, working on maximum speed and doing short sprint intervals."

-Unlike other machines, this treadmill is also built with weather-resistant materials, so you won't have to worry about doing damage.
+Unlike other machines, this treadmill is also built with weather-resistant materials, so you won't have to worry about doing damage if you take it to the deck for an outdoor treadmill session.

 Created with iFit, a training platform that enables you to work with personal coaches, the Pro-Form Pro 2000 is the ideal machine for new runners and treadmill users.

-Unlike other standard treadmills, the Pro 2000 can track and record your stats, allowing you to track your progress.
+Unlike other standard treadmills, the Pro 2000 can track and record your stats, allowing you to track your progress over time.
 And new runners will love the built-in personal trainer.
 Through iFit technology, your trainer can adjust your speed, incline and decline remotely.

 5 Tips for Finding the Best Treadmill for Your Home